LemonFramework/python-aop/README.md

 Python AOP Framework
 ====================

-Python AOP Framework is a minimal Framework for use Aspect-Oriented Programming
+Python AOP Framework is a minimal Framework to use Aspect-Oriented Programming on your Python applications

 Examples
 --------